Creates year-round screening for yards, pools, patios, roads, and neighboring views.

 Common Questions

-It depends on space, sun, soil, drainage, deer pressure, mature height, and how quickly the screen needs to fill in.
+In Kentucky, Green Giant arborvitae, Emerald Green arborvitae, and other evergreens can all work.
+The best choice depends on space, sun, soil, drainage, deer pressure, mature height, and how quickly the screen needs to fill in.

-Do you install Green Giant and Emerald Green arborvitae?
+Do you plant Green Giant arborvitae?

-How close should privacy trees be planted?
+How far apart should privacy trees be planted?

 NEXT STEP